-This once-grand Civil War-era Victorian known as the James Seymour Mansion is being sold for $50,000 in Auburn, New York.
+This once-grand Civil War-era Victorian known as the James Seymour Mansion is being sold for a mere $50,000 in Auburn, New York.
 They’re accepting bids on it now, and the listing agent tells me that Netflix star Christine McConnell has already put hers in.

 If you’ve seen her show “The Curious Creations of Christine McConnell,” then you know how talented and creative she is.
 I follow her on Instagram and YouTube, as well, and I’m not sure there’s anything she can’t create, design, sew, bake, or build.